 The United States operates under an opt-in, first-person consent system

 The United States operates under an opt-in, first-person consent system.
 This means individuals must actively sign up on the donor registry and, upon doing so, no further authorization is required when the decision of the donor is legally documented.
 In Colorado, an individual opt-ins to be an organ, eye and tissue donor when he or she signs up as a donor at the driver license office or online.
+This means individuals must personally, actively sign up on the donor registry and, upon doing so, no further authorization is required when the decision of the donor is legally documented.

 How do Coloradans feel about a presumed consent system?